pstasiak2000/MineSweeper/README.md

 makepkg -si
 ```

-[!WARNING]
+> [!WARNING]
-Note: The PKGBUILD assumes the repository layout is unchanged.
+> Note: The PKGBUILD assumes the repository layout is unchanged.
 Moving files or directories may cause build failures.

+After installation, MineSweeper will be available as a standard application and should appear in your desktop environment’s application menu.